JuanValencia/Unstable-Magick/The Boar's Rest.md

 #### Quests
 * Talk to the people in town
 * We lost contact with the mines to the North, we need iron, even just a little for construction and weapons!
 * There are bands of druids in the woods that make no end of trouble.
 We've heard of one with wolves, one with bears, one with walking trees, and apes!
+[Druids](Druids)

 ### Elfire Sunmouse (F, Adventurer, black haired, scarred, course)
 #### Rumors